 This evolution from a decision of “where on the budget does the work sit” (staff vs. vendors), to reduction and disintermediation of a function, will undoubtedly continue as the global enterprise navigates these challenging times.
 With the contraction in the economy from COVID-19, it’s highly unlikely we'll next see the pendulum swing in the same pattern we've seen in the past – but it will move from where it has been.
 One thing I think we will see in this most recent evolution is a pressure on key business stakeholders to increase their workloads to accommodate the new tools they have access to.
 While the tools are now at a place where anyone can programme a survey, most brand managers or strategy planners have don't have the ability or time to spend getting their projects in and out of field.

-At Kantar we're acutely aware of this.
+At Kantar we're acutely aware of the emerging shift from full-service market research outsourcing to more self-service, DIY solutions.
 This is why we're doubling down on enabling turnkey automation and accelerated service options.
 With the launch of our new Accelerated Answers portfolio of solutions, our busy clients now have options no matter where the pendulum swings.
 Whether it's scripting their own surveys in Kantar's self-service tools, taking a project they've run in the past and creating a template it so it's repeatable and automated, or taking advantage of our managed survey services which let clients submit a questionnaire in an email and our team will program, field and return results in as little as 6 hours.

 The modern enterprise is flush with technology and options, and with the launch of Accelerated Answers, we can help our clients turbo charge those offers by taking the manual work out of the process while still enabling flexible data discovery and freeing time for critical thinking.
 With this new product launch, companies now have long term coverage no matter where the pendulum may swing next.